OleksiiPrykhodko/MikartEnergy/README.md

 - [Docker](https://www.docker.com/)

 ## Startup docker with YAML file
+Start up your Docker and download Microsoft SQL server image with command:
+`docker pull mcr.microsoft.com/mssql/server:2022-latest`
-Start up your Docker and run command `docker-compose -p mikartenergy up` in main directory of App (with docker-compose.yml file).
+After that run command `docker-compose -p mikartenergy up` in main directory of App (with docker-compose.yml file).
+Open your browser and open the page `http://localhost:4200/`.

 ### Frontend Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.